mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 recommended per medical bay, enabling each to provide care for up to three patients if necessary.

-A ship’s medic is on hand to address all the typical needs of patients: providing medication and treatment for the sick and wounded, ensuring the physical and mental well-being of all crew, providing first aid
+A ship's medic is on hand to address all the typical needs of patients: providing medication and treatment for the sick and wounded, ensuring the physical and mental well-being of all crew, providing first aid